top of page

 - All trainees will undergo robust in-house training

-- All dispatchers will complete EFD (Emergency Fire Dispatch) training through IAED (International Academy of Emergency Dispatch) and recertify every 2 years completing 24 hours of continuing dispatch education
+- All dispatchers will complete EFD (Emergency Fire Dispatch) training through IAED (International Academy of Emergency Dispatch) and recertify every 2 years

 - All dispatchers will complete Blue Card Command training